uncomplicate/fluokitten/README.md

 * Fit well into idiomatic Clojure - Clojure programmers should be able to use and understand Fluokitten like any regular Clojure library.
 * Fit well into Haskell monadic types conventions - programmers should be able to reuse existing widespread monadic programming know-how and easily translate it to Clojure code.
-* Be reasonably easy to learn - the code from the existing books, articles and tutorials for learning monadic programming, which is usually written in Haskell should be easily translatable to Clojure with Red Cat.
+* Be reasonably easy to learn - the code from the existing books, articles and tutorials for learning monadic programming, which is usually written in Haskell should be easily translatable to Clojure with Fluokitten.
 * Offer good performance.

-## Instalation & Requirements
+## Installation & Requirements
 FIXME - THIS FILE IS UNDER DEVELOPMENT.
 VERSION 0.1.0 HAS NOT BEEN RELEASED TO CLOJARS YET.
 CURRENTLY, YOU CAN ONLY USE FLUOKITTEN IF YOU BUILD THE SNAPSHOT FROM THE SOURCE.
 Add the following dependency to your `project.clj` file:
 ```clojure